Seiji Ozawa: Early years

 Ozawa was born on September 1, 1935, to Japanese parents in the Japanese-occupied Manchurian city of Mukden, now known as Shenyang.
 He began piano lessons at age seven.
+His father was Kaisaku Ozawa, a pan-Asian supporter and co-founder of the Concordia Association; when Ozawa was born, his father chose his name by combining one character each from the names of Itagaki Seishiro and Ishiwara Kanji.
 When his family returned to Japan in 1944, he began studying piano with Noboru Toyomasu, with a focus on the works of Johann Sebastian Bach.

 After graduating from the Seijo Junior High School in 1950, Ozawa broke two fingers in a rugby game.
 Hideo Saito, his teacher at the Toho Gakuen School of Music, brought him to a performance of Beethoven's Piano Concerto No. 5, ultimately shifting his musical focus from piano performance to conducting.
 He studied conducting and composition, achieving first prizes in both fields, and worked with the NHK Symphony Orchestra and the Japan Philharmonic while still a student.
 He graduated in 1957.

 International success

 Ozawa travelled to Europe for further studies; he supported himself by selling Japanese motor scooters.
 He achieved the first prize at the 1959 International Competition of Orchestra Conductors in Besançon, France, which made him known internationally; Charles Munch, then the music director of the Boston Symphony Orchestra, invited him to attend the Berkshire Music Center (now the Tanglewood Music Center) the following year to study with Munch and Pierre Monteux.
 Shortly after his arrival there, Ozawa won the Koussevitzky Prize for outstanding student conductor, Tanglewood's highest honor, which earned him a scholarship to study conducting with Herbert von Karajan.

 Ozawa moved to West Berlin.
 Under the tutelage of Karajan, Ozawa caught the attention of Leonard Bernstein, who then appointed him as assistant conductor of the New York Philharmonic, where Ozawa served during the 1961–1962 and 1964–1965 seasons.
 He first conducted at Carnegie Hall in 1961 and first conducted the San Francisco Symphony in 1962.
 Ozawa remains the only conductor to have studied under both Karajan and Bernstein.
 In December 1962 Ozawa was involved in a controversy with the NHK Symphony Orchestra when some players, unhappy with his style and personality, refused to play under him.
 Ozawa went on to conduct the rival Japan Philharmonic Orchestra instead.
 In July 1963, Ozawa was in New York to appear as a guest conductor, and while there appeared on the American television program What's My Line?.

 From 1964 until 1968, Ozawa served as the first music director of the Ravinia Festival, the summer home of the Chicago Symphony Orchestra.
 In 1969 he served as the festival's principal conductor.
 He conducted the Vienna Philharmonic first in 1966 at the Salzburg Festival.